aosabook/500lines/image-filters/image-filters.markdown

 subclasses, which means they cannot be mocked.

 `PixelColorHelper` wraps methods on the applet.
 This means we need to pass the applet in to each method call.
-(We could alternatively make it a field and set it on initialization.)
+(Alternatively, we could make it a field and set it on initialization.)

 ```java